-If you’re trying to get subscribers, increase views, or even driving traffic to your website, call-to-actions are an invaluable tool.
+If you’re trying to get subscribers, increase views, or even drive traffic to your website, call-to-actions are an invaluable tool.
 They can be something as simple as asking your viewers to subscribe or like your video and go up to asking the viewers to buy something from your online store.

 You can ask the viewers to like and share videos or add comments to boost engagement.
 If there is a specific action you want the viewers to take, for example, shop from your online store, make sure to include the link in the video description and ask your audience to follow the link.
 You can also use YouTube end screens and cards to drive traffic to your channel, specific videos, or even your website.